Alarm Sounds In Indiana Amid Spike In COVID-19 Cases And Hospitalizations, Serious ICU Bed Shortage

 The state’s COVID update came almost two weeks after Indiana Attorney General Todd Rokita questioned the data the state was putting out in a Dec.
 17 interview with CBS affiliate WSBT-TV 22, South Bend.

-“I don’t believe any numbers anymore, and I’m sorry about that,” Rokita said.
+“I don’t believe any numbers anymore, and I’m sorry about that,” said Rokita, without providing any evidence to support his claim.
 “But they’re politicized.
-This has been politicized since day one.”READ MORE: Chicago Weather: Light Snow Showers Wednesday Night, Heavy Snow Expected New Year's Day
+This has been politicized since day one.”READ MORE: Woman Shot At Hotel In Westmont

 Gov. Holcomb came swinging in response.